 She has specifically emphasized the need to prioritize girls and women in advancing global development priorities, including through efforts to increase access to basic education programs and the full range of health services.
 She is a strong proponent of the U.S.-Israel relationship.
 She is a staunch advocate for human rights and promotes equality and fairness for all, including voicing support for the LGBTI community and working to stem the increasing incidence of anti-Semitism around the world.

-Lowey is a leading proponent of a strong U.S.- Israel relationship, which is essential to U.S. national security interests.
-She is a strong advocate for the annual U.S. aid package for Israel, which helps our ally secure its borders and protect its citizens.
-Lowey will also continue to support U.S. military assistance to help maintain Israel’s qualitative military edge in the region.
+Congresswoman Lowey is a leading proponent of an unbreakable U.S.- Israel relationship, which is essential to U.S. national security interests.
+She is a strong advocate for the annual U.S. aid package for Israel, which helps our closest ally in the Middle East secure its borders and protect its citizens.
+Lowey also supports U.S. military assistance to help maintain Israel’s qualitative military edge in the region.

 That is why she is working to:

 - Facilitate and finance joint economic ventures and people-to-people exchanges between Palestinians, Israelis, and Americans through the introduction of the Partnership Fund for Peace, which would lay the foundation for this generation and those to come to engage in the hard work of peace-building;